comboshreddies/py-strace2pcap/README.md

 # known issues
 1) strace version 6 (tested on gentoo with version 6.6) might return strace format with two blank spaces following pid, that will break formating (will fix in code).

-Please report formating issue.
+# reporting issues
+please send strace command you've used and strace output